GIET University: Schools

-Academic Programmes
+Academic programmes

 GIET University conducts four-year B. Tech, B.SC Agriculture, B.Sc in Nursing, 3 years BBA, BCA and 2 years M.Sc, M.Tech programme in various disciplines: GIET University offers some of the most sought-after programmes including 14 undergraduates and 20 postgraduate programmes.
 In addition to undergraduate and postgraduate courses, GIETU also offers full-time and part time Ph.D. degrees in Engineering, Natural Sciences and Management disciplines.

-NIRF Rankings
+National Institutional Ranking Framework rankings

-GIET University, Gunupur, was ranked in the 200-300 band in the NIRF 2024 rankings for Engineering.
+GIET University, Gunupur, was ranked in the 200-300 band in the National Institutional Ranking Framework 2024 rankings for Engineering.